Back to search

 Awarded: NOK 9.7 mill.

 Biomineralization, the formation of complex inorganic structures by organisms, is a widely distributed process in nature.
 One of the most spectacular examples of biomineralization is the diatom cell wall (frustule), which is a three-dimensional silica structure with intricate, species-specific patterns ranging from nano- to micrometer scale.
 While a number of proteins have been identified that take part in the deposition and patterning of silica within a specialized compartment (the silica deposition vesicle, SDV), the process as a whole is poorly understood.
 There is extensive interaction between the inside of the SDV and cytosolic factors such as the cytoskeleton, but the mechanisms of these interactions are unknown.
 We have identified a gene family restricted to diatoms that encodes predicted transmembrane proteins with a yet uncharacterised domain.
 Several lines of evidence suggest that members of this protein family, termed Silicanins, are localized to the SDV membrane, and that they are involved in frustule biosynthesis.
-In this project, we aim to investigate the roles of the Silicanin-D subfamily in cell wall biomineralization, using state-of-the-art molecular, biochemical and imaging techniques.
-We have generated a collection of mutants of Silicanin-D subfamily members in two diatom species using CRISPR/Cas9-based genome editing.
-Silica production and frustule patterning, structure and chemical composition will be analysed in these mutants as well as overexpression lines.
-We are currently developing a protocol for three-dimensional electron microscopy of diatom frustules, which will facilitate a holistic characterization of mutant cells.
-The intracellular localization and dynamics of different silicanin subfamilies has been analysed.
-We are in process of investigating their possible interaction with the cytoskeleton and other proteins.
-Recombinant Silicanin-D proteins have been produced and will be analysed for direct or indirect effect on silica formation activity.
-Furthermore, we are analysing two kinases with putative roles related to silicon transport.
-Mutants for these kinases will be characterised with regard to changes in the proteome, and may provide information on which proteins and processes that are affected or regulated by the kinases.
+In this project, the aim was to investigate the roles of a Silicanin subfamily in cell wall biomineralization, using state-of-the-art molecular, biochemical and imaging techniques.
+In order to perform functional studies on selected genes, establisment of an efficient method for genetic transformation is necessary.
+Since we were not satisfied with the current protocols for genetic transformation of the diatom T. pseudonana, we established a protocol for electroporation, where genetic material is introduced into the cell by the use of an electric pulse.
+We also improved the ekspressjon of the selection marker by optmising the promoter.
+We generated a number of mutants of Silicanin members in T. pseudonana using CRISPR/Cas9-based genome editing.
+Analyses of silica production and frustule patterning, structure and chemical composition in these mutants was initiated.
+We developed a protocol for three-dimensional electron microscopy of diatom frustules, which will facilitate a holistic characterization of mutant cells.
+The intracellular localization and dynamics of different silicanin subfamilies was analysed.
+We also prepared investigation of the direct and indirect interaction partners of a silicanin using so-called proximity proteomics.
+Furthermore, we analysed two kinases with putative roles related to silicon transport.
+Characterisation of mutants for these kinases with regard to changes in the proteome was initiated, and may provide information on which proteins and processes that are affected or regulated by the kinases.
 The results from this project will increase knowledge on a fundamental process in the ecologically important diatoms, and could form the basis for a system to customize frustule structures for commercial applications.

 Biomineralization, the biological formation of complex inorganic structures, is a common process in nature.
 One of the most spectacular examples of biomineralization is the diatom cell wall (frustule), which is a three-dimensional silica structure with intricate, species-specific patterns ranging from nano- to micrometer scale.
 While a number of proteins have been identified that take part in the deposition and patterning of silica within a specialized compartment (the silica deposition vesicle, SDV), the process as a whole is poorly understood.
 There is extensive interaction between the SDV lumen and cytosolic factors such as the cytoskeleton, but the mechanisms of these interactions are unknown.
 We have identified a gene family restricted to diatoms encoding predicted transmembrane proteins with a yet uncharacterised domain.
 Several lines of evidence suggest that members of this protein family, termed Silica Matrix 7-Like (SMLs), are localized to the SDV membrane, and that they are involved in frustule biosynthesis.
 In this project, we aim to investigate the roles of the SML-D subfamily in cell wall biomineralization, using state-of-the-art molecular, biochemical and imaging techniques.
 Using CRISPR/Cas9-based genome editing, we will generate deletion series of the SML-D subfamily members.
 Silica production and frustule patterning, structure and chemical composition will be analysed in these mutants as well as overexpression lines.
 The intracellular localization and dynamics of SML-D members and their possible interaction with the cytoskeleton will be studied.
 Immunoprecipitation will be performed to identify possible interacting proteins.
 Finally, recombinant SML-D proteins will be analysed for direct or indirect effect on silica formation activity.
 The results from this project will increase knowledge on a fundamental process in the ecologically important diatoms, and could form the basis for a system to customize frustule structures for commercial applications.